 Nobody likes to spend a ton of money on travel and accommodations, but at least couples can split the bill.
 Single guests are stuck shouldering the cost of gas and lodging all on their own (and that can hit their bank accounts pretty hard).
 Do them the favour of reserving hotel blocks at different price points and get them in touch with a buddy or two to potentially carpool with to save them a few extra bucks.

-When there’s only expensive gifts on the registry
+When there are only expensive gifts on the registry

 When the playlist only features slow songs